amazon-braket/Braket.jl/README.md

 **Braket.jl is not an officially supported AWS product.**

-This package is a Julia implementation of the [Amazon Braket SDK](https://github.com/aws/amazon-braket-sdk-python).
+This package is a Julia implementation of the [Amazon Braket SDK](https://github.com/aws/amazon-braket-sdk-python) allowing customers to access [Quantum Hardware and Simulators](https://aws.amazon.com/braket/quantum-computers/).

 This is *experimental* software, and support may be discontinued in the future.
 For a fully supported SDK, please use the [Python SDK](https://github.com/aws/amazon-braket-sdk-python).
 We may change, remove, or deprecate parts of the API when making new releases.